What does it mean to be grant ready?

 - The continuum of grant readiness tends to begin and end with financial staff.

-Presented By: Julie Assel, GPC, President/CEO Assel Grant Services
+Presented By: Julie Assel, GPC, CGMS, President/CEO Assel Grant Services